ctkjose/robobo3dr1plus/ramps_mainboard.md

 | A4 | 29 | LCD A4 | AUX-4, Pin 13 | AUX-4, Pin 16 | Exp-1, Pin 1 | LCD_PINS_D7 | |

-> Pin value of `-1` means unused or unset.
-A pin with `NP` means there is no physical connector or not present on board.

-> On Ramps 1.X there are 4 stepper drivers.
-The fourth driver was originally specified for a second extruder (E1).
-In many boards its usually either use for the additional extruder or for a second Z motor on a dual motor setup.

-> Uses Arduino pins for the standard [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) board which are different to the actual pins in the [Atmega2560 chip](https://www.arduino.cc/en/Hacking/PinMapping2560) package.
-Manufacturers may change physical pins in the IC package.